nackdai/aten/README.md

 ## Limitations

-- Not optimisation by SIMD
+- Not optimized by SIMD
-  - This should be easy, simple, to avoid difficult to understand, so not use SIMD.
+  - To keep easy, simple, to avoid difficult to understand, so not use SIMD.
-- There are some Japanese comments...
+- There are still some Japanese comments...

 ## How To Build